tamediadigital/kafka-d/internals.md

 3. ```Client```'s connection manager task, tries to establish the connection to the broker.
 It first looks for respective leader node in the metadata.
-4. When the connection is open (either it is already opened or just connected), the client attaches worker's queue to the respective queue group of the connection.
+4. When the connection is open (either it is already opened or just connected), the client attaches worker's queue to the respective request bundler of the connection.
 From now, the connection's fetcher task will send fetch requests as long as there are free/unfilled buffers in the consumer queues and the pusher task will send produce requests as long as there are filled buffers in the producer queues.
 The Consumers returns processed buffers to their queues.
 These buffers become the free/unfilled buffers.
 The producers push the filled buffers to their queues when they finish preparing the batch of messages (a message set).